wilsonmar/gapi-node/README.md

 ![Data flow](http://www.merc.tv/img/fig/goo.workflow_2015.02.03.png "Data flow")

-In this tutorial, we use Google's **URL Shortener** web service that converts **long** URLs into **short** URLs that are quicker to type on keyboards and makes for smaller QR codes that the service generates.
+In this tutorial, we use Google's **URL Shortener** web service that converts **long** URLs into **short** URLs For quicker typing on keyboards and for smaller QR codes that Google generates.
-The URL shortener service is a good way to explore the technology behind the many web services Google provides because we don’t need to stand-up a custom server to use it.
+This URL shortener service is a good way to explore the technology behind the many web services Google provides because we don’t need to stand-up a custom server to use it.

 Google provides a public [goo.gl](http://goo.gl/) website to generate short URLs and QR codes using its own **API Key** used to track and limit usage.
-But **Custom** websites can also make use of Google's infrastructure on behalf of a signed-in Google user.
+But **Custom** websites can also make use of Google's infrastructure on behalf of a signed-in Google user

 **service accounts** that stand-in for real users for a particular project, and the key that secure them, are obtained through Google's **Developer Console**.